How do I apply for campus housing?

 Can I have a room of my own?

 Most singles are assigned to continuing residents through a room retention/room selection process held in the spring semester.
 Demand usually exceeds supply.
 Indication of a request for a single room on the Preference Sheet does not guarantee the request will be granted.
 The limited number of single rooms that become available are offered to students who have filled out a Singles Waiting List Form.
 New and incoming students may request a Single Room Authorization form after June 1.

 What if my assignment is in expanded housing?

 Wright State University anticipates a need to operate under an "expanded occupancy" plan in our existing facilities.
 This plan, patterned after programs at other campuses, involves a planned overbooking of housing facilities allowing the staff to house as many students as possible.
 Students assigned to "expanded" spaces will be advised of this before their arrival to campus.

 Expanded occupancy living spaces could include, but are not limited to, converted lounges or other similar public area space.
 Students are housed in these accommodations only until traditional spaces become available, and they can be transferred.
 During previous years, as many as 100 students were accommodated in this manner.
-Students assigned to expanded occupancy units in the past have been reassigned to traditional spaces by the start of winter quarter.
+Students assigned to expanded occupancy units in the past have been reassigned to traditional spaces by the start of spring semester.
 Any student assigned to an expanded occupancy space will receive additional information when they receive their housing assignment.

 Students are not released from their agreement for requests based on their assignment to expanded bed space/living unit.